The Shape of Light

 At our Benedict Canyon house, illuminated pools of water dot the property, at the entrance to the main house, below the stairs to the guest studio, and inside of the living room itself.
 The glowing waters add a contemplative and meditative feel, as the lights in them shine upwards, creating fathomless depths.

-The presence of natural light enhances an indoor outdoor feeling, and can add a sense of awe and expansiveness to a home.
-Experience the shape of light in our modern design homes.
+The presence of natural light enhances the indoor outdoor feeling of a home, and can add a sense of awe and expansiveness to luxury living spaces.
+Experience the shape of light in our modern resort style designs.